adrian-7979/dash-cam/README.md

 * LEDs - for indication of eye movement with Forward voltage < 3.3V.

 * 150ohm resistor - Used for LED current limitation

+* Relay -  for connecting with e-Call system incase of emergency.

 ### Hardware Assembly